Angie Cruse – Owner and Director, Happy Habitats & Nigel Powell Arboriculture

 29 JAN 2019

 20 NOV 2018

-- Comprehensive & detailed habitat, wildlife and bryophyte species surveys in marshes, arable land and woodland.
-Particularly experienced in invasive species of large scale Crassula Helmsii sites.
+- Habitat, wildlife and bryophyte species surveys in marshes, arable land and woodland.
+Experienced in invasive species, such as Crassula Helmsii sites.

 - Herbicide free invasive species management with fast handling of Impatiens glandulifera in particular.

 - Hard working tree surgery groundswoman, inc. ground felling/ clearing, all ropework, lowering branches, arial rescue, processing trees and tracked chipper owner and operator.

 - Soft landscaper whilst prioritising wildlife/ creating wildlife gardens